 - Confusion: Sudden onset of confusion could be a stroke symptom.
-Don’t let doctors shrug it off – demand an MRI scan.
+Don’t let doctors shrug it off without a good alternative explanation – demand an MRI scan.

 - Sudden vision problems: Trouble seeing in one or both eyes could indicate a stroke near the vision center of the brain.

 - Severe headache: The sudden onset of a severe headache could actually be a stroke.
 Demand an MRI scan from your doctor, especially if it doesn’t go away.

 If you notice someone demonstrating any of these symptoms, seek emergency help immediately because they could be having a life-threatening stroke.
 It’s better to be safe than sorry!

 In the following section, we’ll discuss major risk factors for stroke and the importance of preventive management.